Partition of India: Perspectives

 The partition was a highly controversial arrangement, and remains a cause of much tension on the Indian subcontinent today.
 According to American scholar Allen McGrath, many British leaders including the British Viceroy, Mountbatten, were unhappy over the partition of India.
 Louis Mountbatten had not only been accused of rushing the process through but also is alleged to have influenced the Radcliffe Line in India's favour.
 The commission took longer to decide on a final boundary than on the partition itself.
 Thus the two nations were granted their independence even before there was a defined boundary between them.
 The boundary line was revealed on 17 August, two days after the partition.
 This implied that the boundary location was delayed in order to complete the British withdrawal from India so that the British cannot be burdened by the partition.

-Some critics allege that British haste led to increased cruelties during the partition.
+Historian Stanley Wolpert alleges that British haste led to the scale of slaughter and suffering during the partition.
 Because independence was declared prior to the actual partition, it was up to the new governments of India and Pakistan to keep public order.
 No large population movements were contemplated; the plan called for safeguards for minorities on both sides of the new border.
 It was a task at which both states failed.
 There was a complete breakdown of law and order; many died in riots, massacre, or just from the hardships of their flight to safety.
 What ensued was one of the largest population movements in recorded history.
 According to Richard Symonds, at the lowest estimate, half a million people perished and twelve million became homeless.

 However, many argue that the British were forced to expedite the partition by events on the ground.
 Once in office, Mountbatten quickly became aware that if Britain were to avoid involvement in a civil war, which seemed increasingly likely, there was no alternative to partition and a hasty exit from India.
 Law and order had broken down many times before partition, with much bloodshed on both sides.
 A massive civil war was looming by the time Mountbatten became Viceroy.
 After the Second World War, Britain had limited resources, perhaps insufficient to the task of keeping order.
 Another viewpoint is that while Mountbatten may have been too hasty, he had no real options left and achieved the best he could under difficult circumstances.
 The historian Lawrence James concurs that in 1947 Mountbatten was left with no option but to cut and run.
 The alternative seemed to be involved in a potentially bloody civil war from which it would be difficult to get out.